advancedroboticsaws/angel/README.md

 ```

 * upload `vnh5019_base.ino` to left/right wheel
-	1. Look for line 8 and 9.
+	1. Please go to line 8 and 9.
 Uncomment one of these two lines according to which wheel you are about to do the uploading.
 	2. Open vnh5019_base.ino with Arduino IDE on your PC.
 	3. Modify Arduino PWM Frequency in Arduino IDE.
 		Copy